plone/volto/docs/source/configuration/environmentvariables.md

 ]
 ```

-and the `volto.config.js`:
+...next in `volto.config.js`:

 ```js
 module.exports = {
     addons: ['@eeacms/volto-accordion-block']
 }
 ```

+...and finally using `ADDONS`:

 ```bash
 yarn add volto-slate
 ADDONS=volto-slate:asDefault yarn start
 ```

-as resultant, it will add as app add-ons:
+As a result, your app will load the add-ons in the following order:

 - `@kitconcept/volto-blocks-grid`
 - `@eeacms/volto-accordion-block`
 - `volto-slate`

-in this particular order (important for shadowing and profile install order).

 !!! important
-    It does *not* work for development packages, which are *always* enabled if defined in your
+    `ADDONS` does *not* work for development packages, which are *always* enabled if defined in your `jsconfig.json` or via `mrs.developer.json`.
-    `jsconfig.json` (or via `mrs.developer.json`)